Posts Tagged ‘chad calease’

 I am grateful, also, to have the first year behind me.
 The first year is so rough, with all the “firsts” – the first Mother’s Day without Mom, the first Thanksgiving, the first Christmas, all of it.
 It seems like a constant battle, getting used to the matriarch’s absence.

 It does not get any easier with practice, however, I am grateful for the gifts you have left behind, the letters, the photos, the memories, the lessons.
 I carry them, and you, with me.
-I am grateful.
-Always.
-Thank you.
+I am grateful, Mom.
+I love you.
+I miss you.

 Are not scientists, more than anyone, acutely aware that the data tells only a slice of the story?
 Would not anyone truly, passionately in search of an answer (an accurate one) be more likely to ask themselves something like: